thomazyazima/thomazyazima.github.io/week-2/4-Your-Own-Website-Solo-Challenge/my_reflection.md

 * What was your process?
 What worked and didn't work?
 * What would you like to add or change about the site next?
 * Was it difficult to apply the material you learned?
 Did you find anything in your research you thought was super cool?
+* What else do you want to build, make a list to check back on later!
 * Did you find any resources on your own that helped you better understand a topic?
 If so, please list it.